 Over the last 50 years the insulation levels required by the Building Regulations have changed beyond recognition.
 This means the build date is very useful when trying to assess a house’s space heating demands or sizing a radiator, boiler or woodburning stove.
 This article gives some background on how insulation levels have changed and what difference it has made to energy use.
+The historic data is taken from regulations for new dwellings in England; Wales & Scotland operate similar but not identical regulations.

 It explains how building fabric heat losses in a typical 3-bedroomed house, built to the Building Regulations prevailing in each decade, have dropped from around 9,100 Watts for a 1970’s built house to 1,410 Watts for a house built in 2016.
 That means that a 5kWh output woodburning stove may be perfect for a 1970’s home but would be highly unsuitable in a 2016 built house (if it existed you would need a 0.8kWh output woodburning stove or a single bar on an electric fire!).
 The consequences for radiator and boiler sizing are similar if you want to avoid an overheated house.